almata/SENotebook/HTML/access-battery-information-from-a-page.md

 # Access battery information from a page

-Although not commo, in some specific scenarios it can be useful to know if the battery level is going too low.
+Although not common, in some specific scenarios it can be useful to know if the battery level is going too low.
 We can get this information this way:

 ```javascript
 navigator.getBattery().then((battery) => {